The Platform Trade-Off in the ServiceNow Ecosystem

 You didn't have to build a billing engine.
 You didn't have to get SOC 2 Type II certified in month one.
-You didn't even have to hire a massive sales team because the ServiceNow store put you in front of 85% of the Fortune 500.
-Building on the ServiceNow App Engine is the fastest way to $5M ARR in B2B SaaS.
+You didn't even have to hire a massive sales team because the ServiceNow store put you in front of large enterprise buyers.
+Building on the ServiceNow App Engine can accelerate enterprise distribution.
 But there is a catch that most founders don't see until they sit across from a Private Equity sponsor: The Platform Discount.

 When you build 'Built on Now,' you are trading autonomy for velocity.
 In the early days, this is a brilliant trade.
 You leverage ServiceNow's trust, their security framework, and their data model to close enterprise deals that a standalone startup wouldn't touch for five years.
 But as you scale past $10M ARR, the math changes.
 Buyers—especially PE firms—look at your 25% revenue share to ServiceNow not just as a cost of goods sold (COGS), but as a structural cap on your EBITDA margin.
 Worse, they see Platform Concentration Risk.
-If ServiceNow changes their API, their pricing, or decides to build your feature natively (the 'Sherlock' risk), your business evaporates overnight.
+If ServiceNow changes their API, their pricing, or decides to build your feature natively, your business can lose leverage quickly.

 Valuation Benchmarks: The 'Feature vs. Platform' Test

-In 2026, standalone vertical SaaS companies with $10M-$50M ARR are trading at roughly 6x-10x ARR, depending on growth efficiency (Rule of 40).
-ServiceNow ISVs, by contrast, often see initial offers in the 3x-5x ARR range.
+In valuation depends less on the badge and more on revenue durability, ownership of workflow, and platform concentration risk.
 Why the gap?
 It comes down to the Total Addressable Market (TAM) Ceiling.
 Investors worry you can only sell to existing ServiceNow customers.
 To break this ceiling and command a premium multiple, you must pass the 'Feature vs. Platform' test.

 1. The Workflow Penetration Metric